First weekend of California stay-at-home order hits millions

 The governor's effort to curb the pandemic in the nation's most populous state was by far the most sweeping and was followed Friday by similar announcements in New York and Illinois.

-California is one of the hardest-hit states, with 1,185 confirmed cases and 23 deaths as of Friday.
+California is one of the hardest-hit states, with 1,224 confirmed cases confirmed cases and 23 deaths as of Saturday.

 Los Angeles County Health Director Barbara Ferrer urged people to stay home and only go out for essential needs.
 Those who have been tested and come back negative shouldn’t have a false sense of security.